ethereumclassic/ethereumclassic.github.io/content/blog/2022-05-20-etc-development-ecosystem-funding-support/index.en.md

 ---
-title: "Long Term Funding for Ethereum Classic's Development Ecosystem Launches"
+title: "Long Term Funding Launched for Ethereum Classic's Development Ecosystem"
 author: Ethereum Classic DAO
 date: 2022-05-20
 ---

-# Long Term Funding for Ethereum Classic's Development Ecosystem Launches
+# Long Term Funding Launched for Ethereum Classic's Development Ecosystem

 An outfit of anonymous open source developers and cryptocurrency network participants are organizing under the pseudonym "Ethereum Classic DAO" with lofty goals of establishing long term support for the development ecosystem around Ethereum Classic, the original Ethereum Virtual Machine launched in 2015.
 The name of this organization appears to be a bit tongue-in-cheek given that the Ethereum Classic network was abandoned by its founding development group, Ethereum Foundation, in 2016 during the "DAO Bailout" hardfork.
 A contentious event, where the Ethereum Foundation forked from the original network's ledger and adjusted account balances to bail out participants in a third-party smart contract product called "The DAO".